ramsesjsf/HiddenSchemaNetworks/README.rst

 For different numbers of symbols, you can modify the option *n_symbols* in the .yaml file, and for different random walk lengths, change *rw_length* in the *encoder* section.
+You can also change the directory of the saved models here.

 **Evaluation**